Your pet wants you to read our newsletter. (Then give them a treat.)

 A cat behaviorist explains why they are so particular about where they pop a squat.

-So you can go back to not thinking about litter boxes.
+Think like a cat when choosing a litter box...so you can go back to not thinking about litter boxes.